The tallest man-made structure in your state

 Maryland: Transamerica Tower, Baltimore

-Baltimore’s Transamerica Tower, also known as the Legg Mason Building, stands at a height of 529 feet (161.2m).
-The concrete office block towers over surrounding high-rises including the Equitable Bank Center, 36 South Charles and PricewaterhouseCoopers LLP.
-The room-with-a-view vibe continues at nearby Top of the World Observation Point, which stands at 423 feet (129m) overlooking the Inner Harbor, skyline and beyond.
+Baltimore’s Transamerica Tower, also known as the Legg Mason Building, stands at a height of 529 feet.
+The concrete office block towers over surrounding high-rises including the Equitable Bank Center and 36 South Charles.
+The room-with-a-view vibe continues at nearby Top of the World Observation Point, which stands at 423 feet and overlooks the Inner Harbor, skyline, and beyond.

 Rick Friedman/rickfriedman.com/Corbis via Getty Images

-Also known as the John Hancock or Hancock Tower, the 200 Clarendon stands at 790 feet (240m).
-Its 60 storeys also make it the tallest building in all of New England too.
-This all-glass tower offers panoramic views over Back Bay, Charles River, Cambridge, the Public Garndes, Boston Harbor and around.
+Also known as the John Hancock Tower, 200 Clarendon Street stands at 790 feet.
+Its 62 stories make it the tallest building in Boston, in Massachusetts and in all of New England.
+This glass-covered tower offers panoramic views over Back Bay, Charles River, Cambridge, the Public Gardens, Boston Harbor, and more.

 Detroit Marriott at the Renaissance Center/Facebook